There are good arguments for both, which is why the collective population can’t all agree on it.

 Did the sex dry up on its own and led to issues, or did other issues creep into the bedroom due to which intimacy was affected?

-Sometimes the answer to that question is very hard to pinpoint.
+Sometimes the answer to that question is tough to pinpoint.
 Marriages always have their hard times and their easier times.

 When we have easier times, things are just floating along.
 During those times, we may take each other for granted.
 We probably even take the amount of sex we are having for granted.
 But then, come the hard times.

-Unfortunately, sex problems in marriage sometimes gets put on the back burner.
-And over time when we don’t do it very often, we lose some of our libido.
+Unfortunately, we usually put sex problems in marriage on the back burner.
+And over time, when we don’t do it very often, we even lose our libido.

 If you are facing problems in the bedroom, here are some bedroom sex tips and advice for married couples to keep in mind.

 A surprising number of married couples have sex issues in their marriage.

 And it’s no wonder—do you think there is any way for every married couple to have the same sex drive?
 The same beliefs about sex?
 The same level of inhibitions?
 No way!